Does a Kitchen Remodel Boost Your Home’s Value?

 Remodeling the kitchen might make it suit your taste.
 But if your existing kitchen would be perfectly fine to a buyer, it’s an unnecessary investment in terms of home value.

-However, if you really want to give your kitchen a facelift considering painting the cabinets, changing out the cabinet doors, or hardware.
+However, if you really want to give your kitchen a facelift consider painting the cabinets, changing out the cabinet doors, or hardware.
 Maybe retile the backsplash.
 Little changes can make a big impact.

 What are the Most Urgent Areas for Improvement?